zackn9ne/make_jamf_vm/README.md

 * `git clone https://github.com/zackn9ne/make_jamf_vm.git && cd make_jamf_vm`
 * `sh make_jamfvm.sh` it will prompt you for stuff, there are no arguments.
 * Load that VM you just blessed in VMWARE, and now you can enroll it in JAMF without problems

+## Troubleshooting
+* If you have a failed enroll you have to go to the Devices tab in JamfPro and clear out the Device by deleting it, it thinks it was an Device, Not a Computer, I know
+* Restart your macOS VM in case you had it suspended when you altered its Device ID and Serial Number